KassioVieira/magic-8-ball/README.md

 # Magic 8 Ball

-This is project is a challenge the of course [IOS & Swift - The Complete IOS App development Bootcamp](https://www.appbrewery.co/)
+This project is a challenge the of course [IOS & Swift - The Complete IOS App development Bootcamp](https://www.appbrewery.co/)